jakoch/csgo-cli/README.md

 - [ ] store matches locally (json, cvs, sqlite) to avoid re-posting sharecodes
 - [ ] request additional steam profile data via web-api
 - [ ] colors on the CLI (LOSS red, WIN green)

-##### Development Notes

-###### ShareCode Uploading to csgostats.gg

-The file containing the logic for uploading the ShareCode is ShareCodeUpload.cpp.

-uploadShareCode() uses cURL to POST the ShareCode.
-Posting data to csgostats.gg is difficult, because the server is Cloudflare protected.
-Even normal browsing behaviour can trigger a cloudflare redirect to a captcha page or a website ban.

-Before we can POST one or multiple sharecodes, a GET request to csgostats.gg is needed to get a cURL connection handle, including all relevant cookies.
-The cURL handle is then re-used for one or more POST requests (sending the cookies as header data and the sharecode(s) as post data).

-The reponse is then parsed by processJsonResponse().
-There are 4 response possibilites:
-There is a HTML response by Cloudflare, the HTML captcha page.
-There are 3 JSON response types by csgostats.gg: error, queued, complete.
-See testProcessJsonResponse()

-For testing purposes: Posting a ShareCode to csgostats.gg using cURL on the CLI
- - `curl "https://csgostats.gg/match/upload/ajax" -H "accept-language: en" -H "content-type: application/x-www-form-urlencoded; charset=UTF-8" -H "accept: application/json, text/javascript, */*; q=0.01" -H "x-requested-with: XMLHttpRequest" --data "sharecode=CSGO-WSACM-qX5Gv-ikbi3-Z6uOW-TGwPB&index=0"`